Medicines used in pregnancy

 Bumps is provided by the UK Teratology Information Service (UKTIS).
 UKTIS is a not-for-profit organisation funded by Public Health England on behalf of the UK Health Departments.
 UKTIS answers enquiries from health professionals (e.g. doctors, nurses, midwives) on the effects on the unborn baby of medicines and other chemicals that the mother may use or otherwise be exposed to.

-Somerset NHS Foundation Trust have produced printable leaflets.
+Somerset NHS Foundation Trust have commissioned printable leaflets.
 Choice and Medication© leaflets are designed to help service users, carers and family members understand their medicines better, and to make more informed decisions, best as part of a discussion with a healthcare professional.

 Pregnancy Planning & Staying Well in Pregnancy & Beyond